nicolaigj/100-days-of-code/R1/r1-log.md

 ### R1D3
 #### Coding
 Just did an hour of coding while eating breakfast at the hotel.
 Building the navigation bar in my theme dynamically with jinja2, pretty cool!
+Did not write a lot of lines of code, spent some time reading documentation and code examples to learn the framework.

 #### Health
 Had breakfast, one slice of bread with ham and cheese and a bowl of yoghurt, granola and berries.